The Right Wall Color Can Enhance Your Art Collection

 If you want your frames to blend seamlessly with your wall colours, choose a shade that can camouflage them.
 By using a pale periwinkle colour, you can make a silver frame blend right in, leaving the emphasis on the individual blocks of colour.

 You don’t need to paint your walls in the same bright colour as your artwork if it is vivid.
-I strongly recommend using softer, muted tones for your artwork so that it will stand out more when displayed.
+I strongly recommend using softer, muted tones for your work of art so that it will stand out more when displayed.

-An artwork that features subdued colours might look better with a vibrant shade of coral used for the background.
-In a room, contrasting colour tones can create interest and balance.
+An artwork that features subdued colours might look better displayed on a vibrant shade of coral for the background.
+In a room, contrasting wall colours and tones can create interest and balance.

 A unique colour choice may be necessary if you plan on displaying photographs in a room that has a lot of white accents.
 A room that is white will benefit from a yellow accent colour to make art and furnishings stand out without overwhelming the area.

-Dark walls are the perfect backdrop for black-and-white photos.
+Dark wall colours are the perfect backdrop for black-and-white pictures just like this one.
 If this is the case, you might consider using black, white, grey and terracotta to enhance the entire colour scheme of the space.

 Online Colour Resource Tools